Rikemannen/obsidian-sync/Journal/September 03 2025.md

 Nothing much happened today anyways, we watched a movie in English class, i forgot the name, will write tmrw.
 My physics teacher said that he was just yesterday and couldnt do the thing, thank god.

+Add: one thing i did realize today was that ive "been" drawing the wrong kind of furries, i want to draw toony furries like ivycomb, ni realistic/half realistic ones.

 Going to fix this damned laptop, and then sleep, now.

+Update, manjaro wont mount the efi partition either, gonna have to either fix tomorrow or use arch, i dont really mind tho.
+Also im hungry af.